qwerqy/battlev-discord-bot/README.md

 # Battlev Discord Bot

 A personal discord bot for my channel.
+If you want to clone, be sure to change the name of the bot.
+The full guide can be seen [here](https://aminroslan.com/posts/how-to-create-a-discord-bot)

 ## What this bot can do:
 1. Get images from Imgur